roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  "And afterwards, we'll do that again?"

  "We're gonna be doing it all night, baby-pop," Marie laughed.
 "And that's just the beginning."
-Report_Story #1